klevvit/Sweeper/README.md

 ![amateur](screenshots/10_amateur.png)

-`Expert` level has 30x16 field with 99 mines; density is one mine per 4.85 cells:
+`Expert` level has 30x16 field with 99 mines; density is one mine per about 4.85 cells:

 ![expert](screenshots/11_expert.png)